 I can't get enough coral pink these days.
 It's such a cheery colour.
-I just love how Coral Dream turned out.
+I just love how Creamsicle turned out.
 Subtly ranging from cream to pale pink to coral, I can really see it making a gorgeous shawl, alone or with some contrasting solids.

 **This weight of Woodland yarn was formerly called Sport.
 After some careful re-calculations, it turns out to be DK weight!
 It's quite on the cusp between the two, so changing needle size should be able to achieve many sport or DK gauges.**